 Carpets make our homes cosy, keep our feet warm and change the whole look of our room.
-But installing a carpet is a messy process that requires a lot of handy work, elbow grease and heavy lifting.
-So, if you are contemplating on changing the carpets at home the least you will need is a bit of assistance.
+But installing a carpet is a messy process that requires handy work, elbow grease and heavy lifting.
+So, if you are contemplating changing the carpets at home, the least you will need is a bit of assistance.

 From getting the old carpet out to preparing the surface and laying the brand new carpet – here’s what you need to know.